 Section 8B examines insurance companies' management of financial risk from a global perspective.
 Asset risk and liability risk are examined together.
 The relatively recent Dynamic Financial Analysis approach is presented in the first section.
-The candidate is expected to gain an understanding of what constitutes DFA, when it is likely to be used, how to use and interpret it, and what some of the considerations are in constructing a DFA model.
+The candidate is expected to gain an understanding of what constitutes DFA, when it is likely to be used, how to use and interpret it, and what some of the considerations are in specifying or evaluating a DFA model.
 It is not expected that the candidate would actually be able to construct a working DFA model based solely on this material.

 Asset liability management is presented in the next section.
-Although this is either being supplanted by, or becoming a part of, DFA, it is still very much a function explicitly, or sometimes implicitly, performed by most companies.
+While potentially falling under the DFA umbrella, it is still very much a function explicitly, or sometimes implicitly, performed by most companies.
 The readings provide a reasonable exposure to this process, and the candidate should understand and be in a position to demonstrate knowledge of the issues presented, and the solutions.
-In the Surplus Adequacy and Financial Risk Management Section, the concept of Expected Policyholder's Deficit is covered, and Securitization of Risk is introduced including catastrophe bonds.
+In the Surplus Adequacy and Financial Risk Management section, the concept of Expected Policyholder's Deficit is covered, and Securitization of Risk is introduced including catastrophe bonds.